 If you plan to hold an event in a public space or in some cases on private property, you will need to apply for permits and consents from Council depending on the type and size of your event.
-You'll need to lodge the application with us at least eight weeks before the event.
+Make sure you allow enough time to lodge and have your application approved before your event.

 Permits you may need